 - “How do you get along with your parents/siblings/other family members?”

-- “Is there anything that makes you sad or you are worried about?”
+- “Is there anything that makes you sad or that you are worried about?”

 - “Some children are afraid at home.
-What do you think makes them being afraid?” / “Are there times when you be afraid at home?”
+What do you think makes them being afraid?”/”Are there times when you are afraid at home?”

 - Reduce tension by making your concerns clear.